sammiili/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 > [!NOTE]
 > Whenever porting Direct Routing numbers to other Teams Public Switched Telephone Network (PSTN) connectivity options, in addition to unassigning the numbers from the users, the numbers must be released from Microsoft's telephone number management inventory.
 After unassigning the numbers from the users and before your number port event, use the PowerShell cmdlet [New-CsOnlineTelephoneNumberReleaseOrder](/powershell/module/teams/new-csonlinetelephonenumberreleaseorder) to make the Direct Routing numbers available for porting.
 A release order can also be used if you don't want to keep acquired Direct Routing numbers in Microsoft's inventory.

+## Configure the phone number and enable enterprise voice

+After you create the user and assign a license, you must configure the user's online phone settings.
+The configuration of Cloud Voicemail for the user is automatic and no other configuration needs to be done.

 You can configure the phone number by using the Teams admin center or by using Teams PowerShell.